fortuno-repos/fortuno/README.rst

     ``FORTUNO_FFLAGS_COARRAY`` and ``FORTUNO_LDFLAGS_COARRAY`` with the
     appropriate compiler and linker flags for coarray parallelism.

+    *Note*: If Fortuno is already installed on your system, the settings described above will automatically use the installed version rather than downloading and building it during your project's build process.

 * **Meson**: Create a ``fortuno.wrap`` file in the subprojects/ directory (create it if it doesn’t already exist) with the following content::